Your guide to giving better presentations online

 Eye contact remains the only way to guarantee a personal connection with any audience, whether you are on stage or on camera.
 There may be little distance between the camera and your laptop screen, but your audience can see when you are focused on the screen rather than them.
 Keep your energy and your eyes on the camera (built-in or otherwise) and your audience will feel properly loved.
 Connection is still key.

 Presenting remotely has its positives.
 For a start you can’t see the audience, potentially making it a little less nerve wracking.
 Even better, surely your audience won’t see you glance down to read from your notes?
 Well, you won’t get away with that.

 Just because you aren’t on stage doesn’t mean you can wing it.
 You still need to lead the slides, rather than read off them.
 You still need to know where your story is going next.
 And, as per the previous point, you still need to keep your eyes up.
 Your audience’s time is valuable.
 Show them that you’ve put the effort in.

 There is a long-established myth that being a good presenter is an inborn skill, impossible to be taught, but that is simply not true.
 Thanks to the personal nature of presentations, anyone can improve their skills and, in time, become an engaging presenter.
 Digital presenting brings new challenges but by really understanding your brief, following these suggestions, and bringing a bit of your own personality in to the presentation, you’ll be shocked at how easy you can make it look – or, in this case, sound.

 Reuben Milne is the course director for CIM's Advanced Presentation Skills training course.
-He will also be hosting June's member exclusive webinar.
-Please keep an eye out on Exchange or @CIM_Exchange on Twitter for updates and registration information.

 You can contact Reuben directly via LinkedIn where he regularly posts tips for presenters.